-- The importance of controlling cholesterol in kids is supported by evidence from the Korean war era, when autopsies of soldiers in their late teens and early twenties revealed build-up of cholesterol-related plaque and narrowing of the arteries, even though on the surface these were healthy men.
+- The importance of controlling your kids’ cholesterol is supported by evidence from the Korean War era; when autopsies of soldiers in their late teens and early twenties revealed build-up of cholesterol-related plaque and narrowing of the arteries, even though on the surface these were healthy men.

-- Fatty streaks have been found in autopsies of children as young as three years of age, and autopsy studies have shown fatty accumulations in the coronary arteries in more than half of children ages 10 to 14.
+- Fatty streaks have been found in autopsies of children as young as 3 years old, and autopsy studies have shown fatty accumulations in the coronary arteries in more than half of children ages 10 to 14.
 Also, studies have shown that in countries with high rates of coronary artery disease, both children and adults have higher cholesterol levels.

 - Studies have also shown that children and adolescents with elevated cholesterol levels are more likely to have high levels as adults.
 Autopsy studies in children have also shown a relationship between LDL cholesterol levels (obtained before death) and the presence of fatty streaks in coronary arteries.
 (High cholesterol and fat deposits in the arteries upon autopsy also correlate well in adults.)

-- If there is a family history of hypercholesterolemia (a metabolic quirk causing very high cholesterol and fatty deposits in the skin), children should have their cholesterol checked and monitored beginning at age two years and rechecked annually.
+- If there is a family history of hypercholesterolemia (a metabolic quirk causing very high cholesterol and fatty deposits in the skin), children should have their cholesterol checked and monitored beginning at 2 years old and rechecked annually.

-- Children whose parents or grandparents (under 55 years of age) have a history of coronary artery or cerebrovascular disease should have their cholesterol checked before entering school and every few years thereafter.
+- Children whose parents or grandparents (under 55 years old) have a history of coronary artery or cerebrovascular disease should have their cholesterol checked before entering school and every few years thereafter.

 When fast-food establishments boast that their french fries are “cooked in cholesterol-free, 100 percent vegetable oil,” they are often referring to hydrogenated vegetable oil.
 This stuff stands up better to both life on a shelf and the heat of the fryer, but the effect on your blood cholesterol levels is similar to that of lard.